Rugged, strong and ready

-Armed with powerful engines and sling capacity of up to 4.75 tonnes, the H225 makes heavy lifting easy, while certified equipment and proven procedures ensure the highest levels of safety.
+Armed with powerful engines and a sling capacity of up to 4.75 tonnes, the H225 makes heavy lifting easy, while certified equipment and proven procedures ensure the highest levels of safety.

 Typical missions include power line repair; pylon assembly in remote areas; cable-laying; aerial pruning; and air crane missions.
 The H225 is the only class-C certified helicopter for hook operations.

 Private, business and governmental